Chano30/project_promptopia/README.md

 # 🤖 Introduction
-Develop a Next.js application that highlights the key features of Next.js along with a comprehensive CRUD AI Prompt sharing system utilizing a MongoDB database and implementing NextAuth authentication.
+Developed a Next.js application that highlights the key features of Next.js along with a comprehensive CRUD AI Prompt sharing system utilizing a MongoDB database and implementing NextAuth authentication.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over 27k+ members.
-It's a place where people help each other out.

 ## ⚙️ Tech Stack
-Next.js
+- Next.js
-MongoDB
+- MongoDB
-NextAuth
+- NextAuth
-TailwindCSS
+- TailwindCSS

 ## 🔋 Features
 👉 Modern Design with Glassmorphism Trend Style: A modern and visually appealing design, incorporating the glassmorphism trend style for a sleek and contemporary appearance.